 Popular Christmas Movies • Scrooged

 Richard Donner’s remake of A Christmas Carol, Scrooged, is a nightmarish reimagining of Dickens’ original.
-I suppose the original was pretty nightmarish as well, but Donner really turned the gothic filter up to 11 with some freaky visuals in Scrooged.
+I suppose the original was pretty nightmarish as well, but Donner turned the gothic filter up to 11 with some freaky visuals in Scrooged.

-Scrooged marked Bill Murray’s return to Hollywood after a four-year hiatus in the mid-'80s – ultimately reigniting a career that’s dominated the box-office for decades.
+Scrooged marked Bill Murray’s return to Hollywood after a four-year hiatus in the mid-'80s – ultimately reigniting a career that’s dominated the box office for decades.

 Bill Murray Christmas Special